 But Tomoe Gozen, unlike most women of her time, focused her skills for offensive use, battling on the front lines.
 Let's get to know a little more about this fearless character.

-The legend of Tomoe Gozen
+The Legend of Tomoe Gozen

-Such work describes Tomoe in such a way ” She was beautiful, had long black hair and fair skin.
-Furthermore, she was a fearless rider, which neither the fiercest nor the hardest horse could dismay.
-With such skill he manipulated the sword and the reverence that was a match for a thousand warriors, and suitable to find god or demon ... ”
+Such a work describes Tomoe in such a way.”
+She was beautiful, had long black hair and fair skin.
+Furthermore, she was a fearless rider, which neither the fiercest nor the toughest horse could dismay.
+With such skill he handled the sword and the reverence that was a match for a thousand warriors, and suitable for meeting god or devil…”

-The battle of awazu
+the battle of awazu

 Regardless of the end of this story, Tomoe is still seen and recognized as a brave, strong and brave woman.
-Leaving a beautiful legacy, that women can do a lot, even in a totally unfavorable environment.
+Leaving a beautiful legacy, which women can do a lot, even in a totally unfavorable environment.

 What did you think of our article?
-Leave it in the comments and share it with friends.
+Leave it in the comments and share with friends.
 Finally, I'll leave a video below: